overture-stack/score/dcc-storage-server/README.md

 ```
 At this time, only a single Azure Blob Storage account (and container) is used.
 However, since Azure Storage can only store 500 TB per account, the Storage Server will need to manage multiple account/key credentials in the near future.
 It may also make sense to have multiple containers per account as well.
 There are suggestions that having many objects in a single container can impose a performance penalty on some operations.

 The Storage Server no longer uses ``.meta`` files to track state in the repository.
 Object Specifications are dynamically generated on the fly for use on the client (to allow downloads to be resumed).
-Otherwise, the block upload implementation supplied by Microsoft in the Azure Java SDK supercedes this.
+Also, the block upload implementation supplied by Microsoft in the Azure Java SDK supercedes the use of this file.

 For Azure downloads, the ``download.partsize`` property is used to determine the size of individual parts to download.
 Currently, this is 250 MB.